 - Areas of learning and transversal competencies in National Core Curriculum for ECEC

-- Pre-primary education as a link between early childhood education and school
+- Pre-primary education as a link between early childhood education

-- Visit to daycare center
+- Visit to day care center

 Wednesday: ECEC promoting learning